-SAN switch (storage area network switch)
+What is a SAN switch (storage area network switch)?

 At its most basic, a SAN switch manages traffic flow between the servers and storage devices, examining data packets and forwarding them to their intended destinations.
 Over the years, however, SAN switches have become more sophisticated, adding features such as path redundancy, network diagnostics and bandwidth autosensing.

 Fibre Channel vs. Ethernet

 SAN switches fall into two main categories: Fibre Channel (FC) and Ethernet.
-Fibre Channel switches are the most common.
+FC switches are the most common.
 They're compatible with FC technologies and are either modular or fixed.
 A modular switch is typically a director-class FC switch that's expandable and offers a high port count.
 A fixed switch is one with a fixed configuration that can't be expanded.
 Director-class FC switches often support features such as encryption and zoning for load balancing and data access control.

 Although FC switches represent the most common type, Ethernet-based SAN has been growing in popularity, especially with the proliferation of 10 Gigabit Ethernet (GbE).
-Ethernet switches and other Ethernet equipment are cheaper and easier to deploy and maintain because they don't require specialized hardware or administrative skills, as is the case with Fibre Channel.
+Ethernet switches and other Ethernet equipment are less expensive and easier to deploy and maintain because they don't require specialized hardware or administrative skills, as is the case with Fibre Channel.
 In addition, 1 GbE switch ports can be aggregated to deliver higher throughput, providing more deployment flexibility.

 How a SAN switch works

 Both Ethernet and FC switches manage traffic flow, but they can only support the specific technologies behind them.
 An Ethernet switch, for example, shares in the same benefits and limitations as Ethernet itself.
 The same goes for FC switches.
-For example, an FC switch might incorporate the Registered State Change Notification (RSCN) service, which informs hosts about changes in the fabric.
+For example, an FC switch might incorporate the Registered State Change Notification service, which informs hosts about changes in the fabric.
 Because the service is specific to Fibre Channel, only an FC switch can support it; an Ethernet switch cannot.

 Switches based on the same protocol can also vary.
 They might include a different number of ports or support different maximum port speeds.
 They might also provide different management and security features, with some features tied to specific server architectures.